Natural law: Hobbes

 By the 17th century, the medieval teleological view came under intense criticism from some quarters.
 Thomas Hobbes instead founded a contractarian theory of legal positivism on what all men could agree upon: what they sought (happiness) was subject to contention, but a broad consensus could form around what they feared, such as violent death at the hands of another.
 The natural law was how a rational human being, seeking to survive and prosper, would act.
 Natural law, therefore, was discovered by considering humankind's natural rights, whereas previously it could be said that natural rights were discovered by considering the natural law.

 In Hobbes' opinion, the only way natural law could prevail was for men to submit to the commands of the sovereign.
 Because the ultimate source of law now comes from the sovereign, and the sovereign's decisions need not be grounded in morality, legal positivism is born.
 Jeremy Bentham's modifications on legal positivism further developed the theory.

-As used by Thomas Hobbes in his treatises Leviathan and De Cive, natural law is "a precept, or general rule, found out by reason, by which a man is forbidden to do, that, which is destructive of his life, or taketh away the means of preserving the same; and to omit, that, by which he thinketh it may best be preserved."
+As used by Thomas Hobbes in his treatises De Cive and Leviathan, natural law is "a precept, or general rule, found out by reason, by which a man is forbidden to do, that, which is destructive of his life, or taketh away the means of preserving the same; and to omit, that, by which he thinketh it may best be preserved."

 According to Hobbes, there are nineteen Laws.
 The first two are expounded in chapter XIV of Leviathan ("of the first and second natural laws; and of contracts"); the others in chapter XV ("of other laws of nature").